Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/scenemanagement/using-networkscenemanager.md

 3. A Scene Event can't already be in progress

 :::info
 Unloading the currently active scene, in Netcode, is commonly referred to as "scene switching" or loading another scene in `LoadSceneMode.Single` mode.
-This will unload all additively loaded scenes and upon the new scene being loaded in `LoadSceneMode.Single` mode it is set as the active scene and the previous active scene is unloaded.
+This will unload all additively loaded scenes and upon the new scene being loaded in `LoadSceneMode.Single` mode it's set as the active scene and the previous active scene is unloaded.
 :::

 #### Basic Scene Unloading Example